masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 # Output: 50

-Though often assigned to any variable while coding, anonymous function variable invokation must be in function call format 'functionName()':
+Though often assigned to any variable in Javascript, anonymous function variable invokation must be in function call format 'functionName()':

 // This will return entire function definition const arrowFuncName = function () {